Children on Property

 Because of their limited life experiences, children are not always held to the same standards as adults when it comes to issues such as their presence on property.
 After all, an adult might have the wisdom to see a dangerous condition and avoid an accident, while a child may discover an attraction like a swimming pool in a neighbor’s yard and not even consider that the situation could result in serious harm.
 Florida premises liability law takes this into account in providing for a heightened standard of care with respect to child trespassers in comparison to adults.
 This includes a requirement that property owners must take reasonable steps to prevent harm to children who might be foreseeably expected to enter their premises.
 For example, people who own swimming pools may need to cover them if they live in a neighborhood with young kids.Discuss Your Premises Liability Case with a Pembroke Pines Lawyer

 If your child has been involved in a serious accident on someone else’s property, you should seek legal advice concerning the possibility of bringing a claim against the responsible party.
-The Pembroke Pines premises liability attorneys at Cohn & Smith are here to help.
+The Pembroke Pines attorneys at Cohn & Smith are here to help families affected by injuries to children on property.
 We represent people throughout South Florida, including in Fort Lauderdale, Hollywood, Davie, Coral Springs, Aventura, Weston, Sunrise, and cities throughout North Dade County.
 For a free appointment with our slip and fall lawyers, call us at (954) 431-8100 or contact us online.